 Leading adopters of AI for mining are Goldcorp, BHP, Rio Tinto, Freeport-McMoRan, Fortescue, Newcrest, Barrick Gold, and Dundee Precious Metals.

-Discover the leading artificial intelligence companies in mining
+Discover the leading AI companies in the mining industry

 Using its experience in the sector, Mining Technology has listed some of the leading companies providing products and services related to artificial intelligence.